zyedidia/micro/runtime/help/colors.md

 If micro can't match the subgroup, it'll default to the root group, so  it's safe and recommended to use subgroups in your custom syntax files.

-For example if `constant.string` is found in your colorscheme, micro will us that for highlighting strings.
+For example if `constant.string` is found in your colorscheme, micro will use that for highlighting strings.
 If it's not found, it will use constant instead.
 Micro tries to match the largest set of groups it can find in the colorscheme definitions, so if, for examle `constant.bool.true` is found then micro will